Lowe's lays out plan to boost sales, eyes acquisitions

 Some investors said late last year that it made sense for the two chains to get together to better fight Home Depot.

-He called Rona a “very interesting company” and said it had many attractive qualities such as its footprint in Quebec, a market where Lowe’s has hardly any presence at the moment.
+He called Rona a “very interesting company” and said it had many attractive qualities like its footprint in Quebec, a market where Lowe’s has hardly any presence at the moment.

-Rona said in a statement late on Tuesday that it was not for sale and that combining with another company was not in its best interests.

 Rona’s shares rose 12.2 percent to C$10.49 on the Toronto Stock Exchange.
 Lowe’s shares closed down 1 percent at $31.07 on the New York Stock Exchange on Tuesday.

 Rona, once Canada’s dominant do-it-yourself chain, has fared poorly as Lowe’s and Home Depot have made inroads in the country.
-Same-store sales fell 7.3 percent in the fiscal year ending December 25, 2011.
+Same-store sales fell 7.3 percent in the fiscal year ended December 25, 2011.

 The Canadian company said on February 23 that it was shifting its focus from big-box stores, and would close or reduce the size of 23 outlets to stay competitive.

-In October, Lowe’s said it was closing 20 of its U.S. locations and eliminating nearly 2,000 jobs, as well as slashing its store-opening plans to improve profitability.
+In October, Lowe’s said it was closing 20 of its U.S. locations and eliminating nearly 2,000 jobs, and slashing its store-opening plans to improve profitability.
 It laid off about 1,700 middle managers across the United States in January 2011, and also trimmed the number of its U.S. regions and merchandising units.

 Hull, who said he expects Lowe’s makeover to start bearing fruit in 2012, said seasonal products have sold well so far this spring, partly due to the warmer-than-usual weather.